-Option Description Default Uyuni Server hostname The hostname for the Uyuni Server to register the client to Pre-populated SSL cert location Location and name of the SSL certificate Pre-populated Bootstrap using Salt Check to bootstrap Salt clients, uncheck to bootstrap traditional clients.
-Checked Enable SSL Check to use the corporate public CA certificate on the client, uncheck to use selfmanaged CA certificates.
+Option Description Default Uyuni Server hostname The hostname for the Uyuni Server to register the client to Pre-populated SSL cert location Location and name of the SSL certificate Pre-populated Bootstrap using Salt Check to bootstrap clients Checked Enable SSL Check to use the corporate public CA certificate on the client, uncheck to use self-managed CA certificates.
 Checked Enable Client GPG checking Check to use GPG, uncheck to disable GPG checking Checked Enable Remote Configuration Check to allow configuration from a remote server.
 Unchecked Enable Remote Commands Check to allow commands from a remote server.
 Unchecked Client HTTP Proxy The hostname of the proxy server, if you are using one.
 Unpopulated Client HTTP Proxy Username The username to use on the proxy server, if you are using one.
 Unpopulated Client HTTP Proxy Password The password to use on the proxy server, if you are using one.
 Unpopulated